 Bob’s Red Mill also sells a gluten-free all-purpose flour, which is made from garbanzo bean flour, potato starch, tapioca flour, sorghum flour, and fava bean flour.
 The beans and sorghum have a noticeable flavor, but I’ve found that the two brands work equally well.

 To compensate for the loss of gluten, guar gum and/or xanthan gum are used to stabilize the dough.
 In my experience, without these gums, the log of biscotti easily crumbles.
 Use an equal mixture of the two for best results.
-Too much guar gum can produce a stringy dough, while too much xanthan gum may create an unappealing gumminess.
-One-half teaspoon, total, per cup of flour is sufficient.
+Too much guar gum can produce a stringy dough and too much xanthan gum may create an unappealing gumminess.
+One-quarter teaspoon each, per cup of flour is sufficient.

 If you want to forgo buying the gums separately, Bob’s Red Mill sells a gluten-free 1-to-1 baking flour that contains sweet white-rice flour, whole-grain brown-rice flour, potato starch, whole-grain sweet white-sorghum flour, tapioca flour, and xanthan gum.